Equip your developers with relevant knowledge on OWASP Top 10 vulnerabilities

 6. Security misconfiguration

-Incomplete and rarely updated configurations, open cloud storages, and error messages containing sensitive information most often lead to security issues.
+Incomplete and rarely updated configurations, open cloud storages, and error messages containing sensitive information often lead to security issues.

 7. Cross-site scripting (XSS)